cmorganl/MICB405-Metagenomics/2018/Evaluation.md

  - Report of the relevant results from your group's selected analysis

 __Discussion__ (1000 words)
- - Relate the results back to the introduction and what is or is not sensible.
- For example, discuss how the biology relates to the geochemical state of the environment).
+ - Relate the biological results back to the introduction and what is or is not sensible based on the geochemical state of the environment.
- How do the different population genome bins in your data set contribute to the nitrogen cycle?
-  Do they encode partial or complete pathways?
-How modular is the nitrogen cycle based on your data?
+ How do the different population genome bins in your data set contribute to the metabolic pathways you investigated? (e.g. denitrification, dissimilatory sulfate reduction and oxidation).
+Do they encode partial or complete pathways (i.e. do your data support a distributed pathway)?
  - Discuss your reasoning behind the steps you took to answer your group's specific question.
  - Additional questions worth pursuing further.
  - State any challenges encountered (we know there will be some!) and troubleshooting (parameter or software changes) - briefly!